Attorneys for Cerebral Palsy Cases Serving Bridgeport, Stamford, Danbury, Shelton, and all of Connecticut

 - Not meeting some normal milestones on time such as rolling over, raising the head, recognizing the parents, smiling at another’s face

-Contact a Connecticut Cerebral Palsy Lawyer
+Contact a Cerebral Palsy Lawyer in Connecticut

-If you suspect your child’s cerebral palsy was caused by the negligence or harm of a doctor, nurse, or other healthcare provider during the birth of your child, we may be able to help you.
+If you suspect your child’s cerebral palsy was caused by the negligence or harm of a doctor, nurse, or other healthcare providers during the birth of your child, we may be able to help you.
 Call 1-866-479-7909 to speak with a qualified birth injury lawyer about your case.

-Our offices in Stamford, Danbury and Bridgeport can also be reached using our secure contact page.
+Our offices in Stamford, Danbury, and Bridgeport can also be reached using our secure contact page.